Keyword Cannibalization: How to find it and fix it

 Why this is probably bad for your SEO

-We will try to explain the phenomena in a fairly unbiased way, so you can come to your own conclusions.
+We will try to explain the phenomenon in a fairly unbiased way, so you can come to your own conclusions.
 That being said, unless it is part of your SEO strategy to have multiple pages ranking for the same search query, it’s probably bad for your SEO.

 Let’s start with having a look at the different ways keyword cannibalization can present itself in the SERP.